Micro-Segmentation - North-South, East-West?

 As east-west traffic is not aggregated, the security filter at the aggregation point that worked for the north-south case above is ineffective.

-It turns out that the east-west case is fairly common; most datacenter traffic travels in an east-west direction.
+It turns out that the east-west case is fairly common; most network traffic travels in an east-west direction.

 Proper application of Zero Trust principles requires that traffic from other hosts on the network should not be trusted.
-But a solution that handles the north-south direction, but not east-west, implicitly creates a trust zone where other machines on the same subnet.
-As a result, it's very important to consider deployment models in the architecture of a Zero Trust security solution.
+A solution that handles the north-south direction, but doesn't protect east-west, implicitly trusts all other machines on the same subnet.

-On the other hand, agentless deployment models, which may be required for OT environments, may not provide full micro-segmentation controls in the east-west direction.
-For a true agentless deployment, Zentera recommends the gatekeeper approach, as implemented by the Zentera Micro-Segmentation Gatekeeper (MSG).
-This model enables Zero Trust security functions to be inserted inline with each workload, without having to touch the workload itself.
+Both also support agentless deployment models, as may be required for OT environments.
+For a true agentless deployment, Zentera recommends an SDP gatekeeper approach, as implemented by the Zentera Micro-Segmentation Gatekeeper (MSG).
+This model enables each workload to be protected with a Zero Trust DMZ, without having to touch the workload itself.